Young Thug: Legal issues

 On May 9, 2022, Thug was arrested in Atlanta on gang-related charges.
-Thug and Gunna were among the 28 people associated with YSL who were charged in a 56-count Racketeer Influenced and Corrupt Organizations Act (RICO) indictment filed by Fulton County District Attorney Fani Willis.
-Following a search of his home he was charged with seven additional felonies related to possession of illegal substances and illegal firearms.
+Thug and Gunna were among the 28 people associated with YSL who were charged in a 56-count Georgia RICO (Racketeer Influenced and Corrupt Organizations) Act indictment filed by Fulton County District Attorney Fani Willis.
+Following a search of his home, he was charged with seven additional felonies related to possession of illegal substances and illegal firearms.
 He was held at the Fulton County Superior Court.
+He was denied bond several times and remained in the Cobb County Jail until his release on October 31, 2024.